In an effort to keep myself accountable, I’m sharing monthly progress updates for my 2018 goals.

 March benchmark – 6,354, actual – 12,129

 There are two primary methods I’m using to achieve my page views goal.
 Needless to say, thus far, they’re going pretty well.
 Here are the two strategies and how they went in March.

 Reach 4,000 Pinterest followers.

-To reach 4,000 Pinterest followers by the end of the year, I need to gain 138 new followers monthly or 4-5 followers daily.
-My June benchmark was 3,165 followers.
-My actual June total was 2,870 followers.
+To reach 4,000 followers by the end of the year, I need to gain 138 new followers monthly or 4-5 followers daily.
+My March benchmark was 2,751 followers.
+My actual March total was 2,605 followers.